arnavsurve/portfolio/README.md

 # portfolio
-Portfolio website for personal use built with HTML &amp; CSS.
+Portfolio website for personal use practicing neumorphic design built with HTML &amp; CSS.